-Students in Economics explain basic economic concepts, identify different influences on economic systems, analyze the different types of economic institutions, and explain the concepts of good personal finance.
+Students in Economics explain basic economic concepts, identify different influences on economic systems, analyze the different types of economic institutions, and explain the concepts of personal finance.

+9-12.E.3.1.1 Apply the concepts of supply and demand, scarcity, and opportunity costs, and explain their implications in decision making.
-- 9-12.E.3.1.1 Define scarcity and explain its implications in decision making.
-(510.01a) - 9-12.E.3.1.2 Identify ways in which the interaction of all buyers and sellers influence prices.
-(510.01b)

-- 9-12.E.3.1.3 Identify how incentives determine what is produced and distributed in a competitive market system.
-(510.01d) - 9-12.E.3.1.4 Describe the factors of production. - 9-12.E.3.1.5 Create and interpret graphs that model economic concepts.
+9-12.E.3.1.2 Identify ways in which the interaction of all buyers and sellers influences prices.
+9-12.E.3.1.3 Identify how incentives determine what is produced and distributed in a competitive market system.
+9-12.E.3.1.4 Describe the factors of production.
+9-12.E.3.1.5 Create and interpret graphs that model economic concepts.
+9-12.E.3.1.6 Explain the difference between monetary policy and fiscal policy and the role of the Federal Reserve.
+9-12.E.3.1.7 Analyze the various parts of the business cycle and its effect on the economy.

-- 9-12.E.3.2.1 Compare and contrast the characteristics of different economic systems and economic philosophies.
-(510.01f) - 9-12.E.3.2.2 Explain and illustrate the impact of economic policies and decisions made by governments, businesses, and individuals.
-(512.01b)
+• • , 9-12.E.3.2.1 Compare and contrast the characteristics of different economic systems and economic philosophies.
+9-12.E.3.2.2 Explain and illustrate the impact of economic policies and decisions made by governments, businesses, and individuals.
+9-12.E.3.2.3 Explain the purpose of labor unions.

-- 9-12.E.3.3.1 Explain the characteristics of various types of business and market structures.
-(513.01a) - 9-12.E.3.3.2 Describe the elements of entrepreneurship and successful businesses.
-(513.01b) - 9-12.E.3.3.3 Identify the role of the financial markets and institutions.
-(513.01c) - 9-12.E.3.3.4 Explain the purposes of labor unions.
-(513.01e) - 9-12.E.3.3.5 Explain the difference between monetary policy and fiscal policy. - 9-12.E.3.3.6 Analyze the various parts of the business cycle and its effect on the economy.
+9-12.E.3.3.1 Explain the characteristics of various types of business and market structures.
+9-12.E.3.3.2 Describe the elements of entrepreneurship and successful businesses.
+9-12.E.3.3.3 Identify the role of the financial markets and institutions.

 9-12.E.3.4.1 Examine and apply the elements of responsible personal fiscal management, such as budgets, interest, investment, savings, credit, and debt.
-(514.01a) 9-12.E.3.4.2 Identify and evaluate sources and examples of consumers' responsibilities and rights.
-(514.01b) 9-12.E.3.4.3 Discuss the impact of taxation as applied to personal finances.
-(514.01c)
+9-12.E.3.4.2 Identify and evaluate sources and examples of consumers' responsibilities and rights.

+Discuss the impact of taxation as applied to personal finances.
+9-12.E.3.4.3